candy-lang/candy/language/language.md

 // potentially be empty.
 impl MyClass: Foo
 ```

+`impl`s may only contain the functions specified by the implemented `trait`s.

 You can also overload the `impl` based on the `trait`s type parameters – so `Foo` can implement both `List<Int>` and `List<String>`.